insomnimus/ps-dotenv/readme.md

 PS-Dotenv is an unintrusive yet fully featured `dotenv` module for `Powershell`.

 ## Features
--	Complete support for the dotenv specification including multiline strings and variable interpolation.
+- Complete syntax support including multiline strings and string interpolation.
 -	Works on any platform where Powershell Core runs.
 -	Logging with configurable log levels.
 -	Option to turn the module on and off on the fly.
 -	Option to add/remove custom filenames for auto sourcing of env files.
 -	A subset of bash-like parameter expansion: `$val`, `${val}`, `${val?error}`, `${val+replacement}` and `${val-default}`.
+- Opt-in safe mode where files have to be explicitly allowd.

 ## Use Case
 This module aims to provide the same functionality as [direnv](https://direnv.net/).